Eggless, gluten free, edible chocolate chip cookie dough is made with almond flour; a quick and easy dessert and a snack.

 - ⅓ cup Mini Chocolate Chops recipe called for 3 oz and I eyeballed it

-- 1 - 2 tbsp Tapioca Starch or Rice Flour optional and I skipped it
+- 1 - 2 tablespoon Tapioca Starch or Rice Flour optional and I skipped it

 - Line a wide plate or a baking sheet with parchment or wax paper.